Get E-Book

 }

-DOMException is the web-compatible error class used by several of these APIs.
-The name property often carries the useful category: DataCloneError, AbortError, QuotaExceededError, or another web-defined name depending on the API.
-Treat the name as part of the boundary contract when interoperating with web-compatible APIs.
+DOMException is the web-compatible error class used by several APIs in this chapter.
+The name property often carries the useful category - DataCloneError, AbortError, QuotaExceededError, or another web-defined name depending on the API.

-Transfers are part of structured clone too.
+Structured clone also supports transfer for some values.
 An ArrayBuffer can move to the clone when passed in the transfer list.

 const buffer = new ArrayBuffer(16);